School of Nursing

 NUR 673 Clinical Practicum and Seminar I

-NUR 674 Advanced Psychiatric-Mental Health Care of Adults and Older Adults
+NUR 674 Advanced Practice Psychiatric-Mental Health Nursing I (formerly Advanced Psychiatric-Mental Health Care of Adults and Older Adults)

 NUR 680 Advanced Psychopharmacology

-NUR 685 Advanced Psychiatric-Mental Health Care of Children, Adolescents, and Families
+NUR 685 Advanced Practice Psychiatric-Mental Health Nursing III (formerly Advanced Psychiatric-Mental Health Care of Children, Adolescents, and Families)

-NUR 687 Advanced Psychiatric-Mental Health Care of Groups and Vulnerable Populations
+NUR 687 Advanced Practice Psychiatric-Mental Health Nursing II (formerly Advanced Psychiatric-Mental Health Care of Groups and Vulnerable Populations)

 NUR 690 Role Seminar

-Because the master of science in nursing program includes supervised clinical experiences and our desire to maintain a high quality program, the nursing faculty reserves the right to limit enrollments.
-The number of students accepted varies by program (Family Nurse, Psychiatric Mental Health Nurse Practitioner and Adult Gerontology Primary Care Nurse Practitioner) and is based on clinical cohorts.
+Because the M.S. in nursing program includes supervised clinical experiences and the desire to maintain a high-quality program, the nursing faculty reserves the right to limit enrollments.
+The number of students accepted varies by program (Family Nurse Practitioner, Psychiatric-Mental Health Nurse Practitioner, Adult-Gerontology Primary Care Nurse Practitioner, and Adult-Gerontology Acute Care Nurse Practitioner) and is based on clinical cohorts.
 Admission to the program is highly selective.
 The graduate program in nursing seeks candidates whose baccalaureate preparation, scholastic achievement, professional experience, interest, motivation, and references are predictive of successful graduate study.